Houlgate: 19th century: development as a resort

 Between 1845 and 1850, sea bathing became popular in Beuzeval.
 The Pilter family opened the first guesthouse for poorer protestant families in 1851 on Rue Sébastien-de-Neufville.
 Numbers of tourists gradually increased, first from Caen and then Paris and so a wooden boarding house was built.

 The sea-side village was named Beuzeval-les-Bains and attracted much Protestant gentry.
-The population increased from the 1860s onwards: 270 inhabitants en 1851, 345 in 1861, 515 in 1872 and 1 011 in 1881.
+The population increased from the 1860s onwards: 270 inhabitants in 1851, 345 in 1861, 515 in 1872 and 1 011 in 1881.

 The north bank of the Drochon, larger and flatter, was still undeveloped.
 A company called the Société de Construction Immobilière (S.C.I.) was formed in 1858 to develop that area of Beuzeval.
 The company was formed by three men, a financier, a lawyer and a member of parliament, who bought most of the land, divided it into properties, drew the lines for streets and built a wall protecting the developing town from the sea.
 Within a few years large villas (then called chalets) were built and the quality of build can be seen now as most of these properties still exist.

 In 1860, the chapel of Notre-Dame de Houlgate was built.
 It replaced the old church which was situated too far inland and had become too small to accommodate the growing population.

 After the construction and opening of the Grand Hôtel in 1859, the first casino was built and the grandly named "Hydrotherapy" baths which were managed by François Blanc.
 The baths' aims were to monitor swimmers and to provide cabins.
 At the time, it was considered imperative to go to a hot bath once out of the sea to resume normal bodily functions.
 The establishment was not only open to swimmers but also to anyone who wanted a hot seawater bath.

 The post office dates from 1894, it housed postal and telegraphic services and the building still in use today, next to the old boys school (now a school canteen and kindergarten).
 Its architect was M.R.
 Lewicki who also built several mansions on the seafront.